wootfish/eli.sohl.com/drafts/ad-hoc-net-routing-idea.md

 ---
 layout: post
-title: Mesh Protocol Idea Sketch
+title: Idea Sketch for Mesh Routing in Ad-Hoc Networks
 ---

-Here's an idea for a mesh network protocol that could scale well.
+Here's an idea that I've been turning over for a few weeks now.
+It's a way of discovering routes through [ad-hoc, peer-to-peer mesh networks](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network), and it comes with some interesting properties.
+In particular, it seems like it would scale very well.

-The core construct is pretty simple -- simple enough that I have to wonder if someone else has already come up with it.
-I hope so (it'd be especially nice if they've already taken care of implementing it, too) but just in case I'm the first, here's a sketch of what I have in mind.
+The core construct is simple enough that I wonder whether I'm the first to get to it.
+I hope I'm not -- it'd be especially nice if someone else has already taken care of implementing it, too -- but just in case, here's an outline of what I have in mind.
 If there's prior art, I'd love to add a link to it.

 This is just the sketch of an idea, not a full specification.
-It is light on details in some areas, because I'm not an expert and I know my limits.
+It is light on details in some areas because I'm not a subject matter expert.
 With that said, here we go.

-### Addresses

-First off, let's do away with any idea of assigning globally unique identifiers to anyone.
-This just doesn't scale, so we'll figure out a way to get by without it.

-But how do we establish connections without specifying who we're connecting to?
+## Transports

+This idea depends on an underlying physical-layer transport, probably established through 802.11 in ad-hoc mode (or something similar).
+It also depends on a protocol to allow for relaying messages along predetermined routes, probably with a design resembling onion network message delivery.
+I'm not interested in specifying either of these protocols here; to keep things simple, we will just assume their existence and assume they work well.

+## Goals

-Well, in any mesh network, you're going to have two sorts of connections: first, connections via direct point-to-point radio between nearby peers; second, connections via messages relayed over a chain of such radio links.
+As mentioned above, we have two sorts of connections: first, connections via direct point-to-point radio between nearby peers; second, connections via messages relayed over a chain of such radio links.

-Let's say we already have a way of establishing point-to-point radio connections with nearby peers.

 The goal of a mesh network's routing protocol is to infer enough about the topography of those radio links for us to establish efficient relay circuits over them.

 This is easier said than done.
-Each radio link has finite bandwidth which we have to be careful to conserve.
+Each radio link has finite bandwidth, so we have to be careful to minimize overhead.
 Ideally, the routing layer's per-peer bandwidth overhead should be $$\mathcal{O}(1)$$ with respect to network size.
 Any weaker bound than this places an absolute upper limit on the network's size, as routing overhead is guaranteed to eventually saturate the network.

 How do we meet this standard?

+## Addresses

+Let's start by doing away with any idea of assigning globally unique identifiers to anyone.
+Those just don't scale, so we'll get by without them.
+Same goes for letting people pick their own arbitrary addresses.
+Not gonna happen.

+But how do we establish connections without specifying who we're connecting to?

 Assign[^1] randomly distributed fixed-length addresses to peers, with no intimations at uniqueness.
 Each peer might even have several addresses.
 These are less about _identifying_ peers and more about peers _claiming responsibility_ for certain regions of a shared, co-owned address space (somewhat like node IDs in Kademlia).

 [^1]: Technically "assign" is a loaded word here.
 The implication of assignment coming from a central authority is not intended.
 Ideally peers' addresses would come from some sort of trapdoor proof-of-work function (possibly after hashing its output, if outputs are not already uniformly distributed).
 Peer addresses should somehow be made to expire after a fixed window of time, in order to complicate address squatting.

-Define distance between addresses via the `xor` metric, and endow peers with responsibility for the addresses closest to their own IDs by this metric.
-Every peer serves as an introduction point for any target address which is close to their own address.
-Observe that for a target address $$a_t$$ with $$d_1 = a_1 \oplus a_t$$ and $$d_2 = a_2 \oplus a_t$$, the inequality $$d_1 < d_2$$ holds if and only if $$a_1$$ has more leading bits in common with $$a_t$$ than $$a_2$$ does.
+Define distance between addresses via the `xor` metric, and endow peers with responsibility for the addresses closest to their own local addresses by this metric.
+Every peer serves as an introduction point for any target address close to their own address.

+Note that for a target address $$a_t$$ with $$d_1 = a_1 \oplus a_t$$ and $$d_2 = a_2 \oplus a_t$$, the inequality $$d_1 < d_2$$ holds if and only if $$a_1$$ has more leading bits in common with $$a_t$$ than $$a_2$$ does.

-### Bloom Filters
+## Bloom Filters

 Let's start with a quick refresher on [Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).
-They are data structures which let us represent a set of hashable elements in finite space.
-Membership queries never return false negatives, but they may return false positives.
-The false positive rate can be tightly controlled and quantified.
+These are data structures which let us represent a set of hashable elements.
+Unlike most representations of sets, a Bloom filter's total storage overhead is _fixed_.
+Further, membership queries never return false negatives, though they may return false positives.
+The false positive rate for any filter increases monotonically with the size of the represented set in a way that is straightforward to model.

 One curious property of Bloom filters is that for any two filters, the union and intersection of the sets represented by the filters can be trivially computed using bitwise `OR` and `AND`, respectively.

-The purpose of this refresher will become clear shortly, but first, some preliminaries:
+The purpose of this refresher will become clear shortly.
+First, some preliminaries:

 Every peer should be keeping a running list of every peer they have a point-to-point connection with, and they should keep track of every address claimed by each of these peers.

-Each peer can then determine the set of all addresses they can reach in one hop.
-They can then expand this set to contain all the addresses and _address prefixes_ they can reach in one hop.[^2] (see footnote for example)
+Given this information, each peer can determine the set of all addresses they can reach in one hop, and can expand this set to contain all the addresses and _address prefixes_ they can reach in one hop.[^2] (see footnote for example)

 [^2]: For example, say a peer has two active point-to-point connections.
 The first connected peer claims addresses `0000`, `0010`, and `0011`.
 The second peer claims `1111` and `1000`.
 The set of reachable addresses is then `{0000, 0010, 0011, 1111, 1000}` and the expanded set is `{0000, 0010, 0011, 1111, 1000, 000, 001, 111, 100, 00, 11, 10, 0, 1}`